isc-projects/kea/doc/guide/agent.rst

 Obviously, the DHCPv4 server must be configured to listen to connections via this same socket.
 In other words, the command socket configuration for the DHCPv4 server and the CA (for this server) must match.
-Consult :ref:`Management API for the DHCPv4 Server <dhcp4-ctrl-channel>`, :ref:`Management API for the DHCPv6 Server <dhcp6-ctrl-channel>` and
-:ref:`Management API for the D2 Server <d2-ctrl-channel>` to learn how the socket configuration is specified for the DHCPv4, DHCPv6, and D2 services.
+Consult :ref:`dhcp4-ctrl-channel`, :ref:`dhcp6-ctrl-channel` and :ref:`d2-ctrl-channel` to learn how the socket configuration is specified for the DHCPv4, DHCPv6, and D2 services.

    **Warning**